Kr0oked/Metronome/README.md

 ## Translations

-If you want to provide a new translation or update an existing one you can find some instructions [here](doc/translations.md).
+If you want to provide a new translation or update an existing one you can use our [Weblate](https://hosted.weblate.org/projects/metronome/) or find some instructions
+[here](doc/translations.md).

 | Code      | Language             | App                | Metadata           | Complete           |